 About their service…

-Price: $$$-$$$$ We got excited and put loads of meats and fish in the hotpot so it came to 1900.
-For 2 people I’d expect it’s usually around 1700-2000 NTD.
-But then I took home half of what we left and it lasted me 3 breakfasts (yeah, I’m cheap too and what?)
+Price: We got excited and put loads of meats and fish in the hot pot so it came to $1900.
+For 2 people I’d expect it’s usually around $1,700 – $2,000.
+But then we took home half of what we left and it lasted us two breakfasts.

 Romance Meter: 4.2/5.
 Great for teamwork and conversation and the food is awesome.